Information on Coronavirus Outbreak - COVID 19

 - Cedar Falls Public Works will have limited public access during this time.
 Call Public Works at (319) 273-8629 with any questions.

 - During this time, the Cedar Falls Public Safety building has limited access to the public.
 The Cedar Falls Police Division encourages the public to call in police reports to (319) 273-8612.
-Cedar Falls Public Safety will not be allowing public tours or fingerprinting up during this time.
+Cedar Falls Public Safety will not be allowing public tours during this time.
 Property pick-up is now available.

 - You can now report crimes online at https://www.cedarfalls.com/1533/Report-a-Crime.
 The online submission form allows for the reporting of crimes such as credit card fraud, harassment, theft, and minor vehicle accidents on private property.
 It is not for emergencies or crimes in progress.
 In an emergency situation always call 911.